-Introduction to Literary Study (3)
+Introduction to the Critical Study of Literature (3)

 This course provides a historical approach to literary analysis, a knowledge of literary terms and their application, and several analytical approaches to literature, including formal, historical, psychological, and feminist.
 Required for all English Majors and Minors, and should be taken as early in the program as possible.
 Recommended for all EA Majors and Minors.